GlobalDataBarometer/handbook/docs/guidance/responding.md

 ### Frameworks and the force of law

-Existence sub-questions in core governance indicators ask whether relevant laws, regulations, policies, and guidance have the **force of law**.
-Researchers should exercise their expert judgement when deciding whether relevant laws, regulations, policies, and guidance have the force of law.
+Existence sub-questions in core governance indicators ask whether relevant laws, regulations, policies, and/or guidance have the **force of law**.
+Researchers should exercise their expert judgement when deciding whether relevant laws, regulations, policies, and/or guidance have the force of law.
 For example, compare these two cases: